 The port labeled J201/AUX INPUT receives demodulated IRIG-B time code input.
-The IRIG-B input circuit is a 56 ohm resistor in series with an optocoupler input diode.
+The IRIG-B input circuit is a 56-ohm resistor in series with an optocoupler input diode.
 The input diode has a forward drop of about 1.5 volts.
 Driver circuits should put approximately 10 mA through the diode when "on."

-The IRIG-B serial data format consists of a one second frame containing 100 pulses and divided into fields.
+The IRIG-B serial data format consists of a one-second frame containing 100 pulses and divided into fields.
 The relay decodes second, minute, hour, month, and day fields and sets the relay clock accordingly.

 When IRIG-B data acquisition is activated either manually (with the IRIG command) or automatically, the relay reads two consecutive frames.
-It updates the older frame by one second and compares the frames.
+The older frame is updated by one second and the two frames are compared.
 If they do not agree, the relay considers the data erroneous and discards it.

 The relay reads the time code automatically about once every five minutes.
-It stops IRIG-B data acquisition ten minutes before midnight on New Year's Eve so the relay clock can implement the year change without interference from the IRIG-B clock.
+The relay stops IRIG-B data acquisition ten minutes before midnight on New Year's Eve so the relay clock can implement the year change without interference from the IRIG-B clock.
+Ten minutes later, the relay restarts IRIG-B data acquisition.